jaffamonkey/dot-org-hugo-theme/exampleSite/content/en/autism.md

 * Use background images sparingly, especially if they are overlaid with text.
 If you use decorative graphics, ensure they do not distract the users from reading text.
 Use non-patterned backgrounds on content pages to facilitate uninterrupted reading.
-* Autistic users found background images and decorative graphics distracting, They preferred plain background, especially on content pages where there is much textual information to read through.
+* Autistic users find background images and decorative graphics distracting, They preferred plain background, especially on content pages where there is much textual information to read through.

 ### Use photographs of people only if depicted people are relevant to the information